Menu

 However, the learning from the Quaalude crisis would be useful for upcoming drug policing initiatives.
 The DEA’s success in stopping the commerce in Quaalude influenced methods and techniques employed in the war on other prohibited substances as well as the creation of prevention and education programmes intended to lower substance abuse generally.

-This post first appeared in 2017.
-It was last updated in July 2023.
+This post was originally published in 2017.
+It was last updated in November 2024.

 Zoom Testing is a leading UK drug testing company and a supplier of Drug Test Kits.